The Queenstown to Glenorchy drive is easily one of New Zealand’s most scenic roads.

 For a quick swimming stop on a hot summer’s day, park up at Wilson Bay.
 This is a popular spot for boaties and families, with a nice stretch of pebbled beach and easy access from the road.

-If you have more time to spare, though, we recommend swimming at Bob’s Cove instead, which is further down the road.
+If you have more time to spare, though, I recommend swimming at Bob’s Cove instead, which is further down the road.
 See #6 below for more on Bob’s Cove!

 4. Twelve Mile Delta

 Twelve Mile Delta is home to a lakefront DOC campground, nice walks and swimming spots, and a Lord of the Rings filming site!